qasimqlf/qasimqlf/README.md

-My name is Thomas and today is Sunday, 11 September, 15:00 CEST.
+My name is Qasim and today is Sunday, 11 September, 15:00 CEST.